NewyorkMengHer/Anime-Data-Analyzer/README.md

 - In this case.
 We will be deleting the new user created from before

 ![](Project1%20images/admin%20list.PNG)
 - After exiting the admin menu.
-The user menu will open and functions the same as seen above
+The user menu will open and functions the same as seen before

 ![](Project1%20images/quiting%20the%20application.PNG)
 - Return to home menu, log off and quit to exit the application.